 SkyWalking currently has 5.5k Github stars.

-If you have a need a comprehensive monitoring solution for JavaEE applications, check out JavaMelody.
+If you need a comprehensive monitoring solution for JavaEE applications, check out JavaMelody.

 JavaMelody was developed to monitor Java or Java EE applications in QA and production environments.

-It’s a tool that allow you to effectively measure and calculate statistics on the real operation of your application depending on its usage.
+It’s a tool that allows you to effectively measure and calculate statistics on the real operation of your application depending on its usage.